Child Maintenance

 If parties are in agreement, they can write a letter stating how much is paid to who, how often, signed by both parties and witness by a lawyer or notary public.

 If parties cannot agree, they may wish to mediate using a service such as Family Mediation Jersey or Family Foundation.
-Mediation agreements are legally binding.
+Mediation agreements are NOT legally binding.

 If parties cannot agree and refuse or fail to mediate, the only option left is to apply for a Court order.